-If the young person is being contacted by people they don't know who have viewed the image then
+If the young person is being contacted by people they don't know who have viewed the image then you should report to CEOP.

 Why this question?

 Children under the age of 13 are unable to consent to sexual activity.
 Any imagery containing sexual activity by under 13s should be referred to the police.